jrburke/modus/README.md

 To import a statically known export:

     import y from 'a';

-    import { name: localGammaName } from 'gamma';
+    //The next one is not support yet, but is possible to do import { name: localGammaName } from 'gamma';

 To statically indicate an export property: